Tessa Wullaert

-Tessa Wullaert (born 19 March 1993) is a Belgian professional footballer who plays as a forward for Serie A club Inter Milan and the Belgium national team, where she has amassed the second-highest number of caps for her country ever.
-She is her country's highest goalscorer of all-time in women's international football with 93 goals, and also holds the absolute goalscoring national record having scored more than Romelu Lukaku.
+Tessa Wullaert (born 19 March 1993) is a Belgian professional footballer who plays as a forward for Serie A club Como 1907 and the Belgium national team, where she has amassed the second-highest number of caps for her country ever.
+She is her country's highest goalscorer of all time in women's international football with 93 goals, and also holds the absolute goalscoring national record having scored more than Romelu Lukaku.
 Wullaert has won league titles in Belgium and Germany, plus the English FA Cup.

 Club career

 Belgium

 Wullaert's first team was SV Zulte Waregem in the Belgian First Division, where she played from 2008 to 2012.
 For the 2012–13 season, when the BeNe League, a new joint league between Belgium and the Netherlands, was created, she moved to RSC Anderlecht, with which she won the Belgian Cup.
 She left after one year and signed for Standard Liège, scoring 16 league goals during the 2013–14 season and winning the Belgian Cup again.
 In 2014–15, her second season playing for Standard, she won the BeNe League top scorer award with 18 goals, helping the club win the title.